Nehemiah27/map-store/README.md

 <h1 align="center" id="title">Map Store</h1>

-<p id="description">Map Store is a full-stack MERN application that allows users to choose a location on a map capture the visible region and apply it as a texture to a 3D cuboid using BabylonJS.
+<p id="description">Map Store is a full-stack MERN application that allows users to choose a location on a map, capture the visible region and apply it as a texture to a 3D cuboid using BabylonJS.
 The application demonstrates proficiency in frontend development with ReactJS backend development with Node.js, Express.js and database management with MongoDB.
 Additionally the app incorporates advanced features like caching user authentication and annotation functionality.</p>

 <h2>🚀 Demo</h2>

 [https://map-store.netlify.app/](https://map-store.netlify.app/)

 <h2>🧐 Features</h2>

 Here're some of the project's best features:

 ### Frontend:

 - **Map Integration**: Users can choose a location on the map using Google Maps.
 - **Region Display**: The app displays the visible region on the map.
 - **Capture Map Image**: A button allows users to capture the visible map region as an image.